Cinque Terre Italy — Quick Travel Guide

-I had initially planned a jaunt on a yacht for the better part of my night, eager in anticipation of seeing the spectacular coastline and the five lands from a different point of view, but travel seldom goes according to plan.
+I had initially planned a jaunt on a yacht for the better part of my night, eager in anticipation of seeing the spectacular coastline, the islands of Italy, and the five lands from a different point of view, but travel seldom goes according to plan.
 Even so, I had longed to visit this part of the Italian Riviera for years and had an excellent time here.

 And I’m almost certain you will too.